skilled-reflection/skilled-reflection.github.io/club_meetings.md

 Skilled Reflection is now holding meetings on Zoom.
-To request prior session writing prompts, or to join the Zoom sessions, please don't hesitate to message us (see email below)!
+To join the zoom sessions or request prior session writing prompts, please don't hesitate to message us (see email below)!

 Meetings are currently once a week.